 - Google Drive for Business — If you get a basic G-Suite subscription you will be allotted a certain amount of storage, but you can upgrade to their business & Enterprise level to get at least 1TB per user.
 G-Suite’s standalone cloud storage solution, Drive Enterprise, comes with Google Docs, Google Sheets, and Google Calendar.

-- Cloud Storage on AWS — Like the Azure Cloud Storage platform, cloud Storage on AWS offers a variety of services.
+- Cloud Storage on AWS — Like the Azure platform, storage on AWS offers a variety of services.
 The three broad categories of storage on AWS include object storage, block storage, and file storage.
-You can further optimize your storage on AWS with their S3 Storage and EBS Storage products.
+You can further optimize on AWS with their S3 Storage and EBS Storage products.

 - Salesforce CRM — This CRM is by far one of the most popular in the marketplace.
 At a surface level, it tracks and helps your business visualize every stage of the sales process so that multiple departments can easily understand where customers and leads sit in their respective funnels.